Ansible2/sqf-language-rework/configuration/grammars/docs/commands/isGameFocused.md

-Returns the state of game focus changed by pressing <See Controls Reference TAB> or similar action.
+Returns the state of game focus changed by pressing *(Reference Controls "TAB" at ALT)* or similar action.

 ---